GonzaloIslas/Intive-FDV/README.md

 Implemented patterns

-I implemented the singleton patter in order not to instansiate a new dictionary everytime i needed to do a simple get of an common atribute.
+I implemented the singleton patter in order not to instantiate a new dictionary everytime i needed to do a simple get of an common atribute.
 I also found that, where this system to grow exponetialy, i would use up a whole lot o memory in vain.
 So i decided to apply the singleton to both RatesStrategy and Discounter.
 One may wonder why i didnt made the class static them, as i would access it in a static way non the less.
 I made it this way since i had to store variables (the hourly, daily, weekly and Family rates and discounts).